greenstatic/bigbluebutton-exporter/docs/installation/all_in_one_monitoring_stack.md

 And replace all the references to `example.com` with your BigBlueButton domain.

+Make sure to replace the exporters Docker image tag to the [latest release](https://github.com/greenstatic/bigbluebutton-exporter/releases).

+!!! tip
+    Docker best practice: pin your docker image to a specific tag to have a reproducible environment.
+    This also makes it easier to check which version you are running and which is the latest release.

 !!! note
     You will configure `https://example.com/monitoring` in [step 5: Configure Nginx](#5-configure-nginx).